Where to Watch the New Year’s Eve

 Ristorante La Veranda

 This historic Northern Italian restaurant located on Pier 3 Penn’s Landing offers prime fireworks viewing on two levels.
-Plus, they’re serving New Year’s Eve dinner.
+Ristorante La Veranda will be offering a special four-course, New Year’s Eve prix fixe dinner for $75 per person to celebrate the New Year.

 Details: 200 Market Street